RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 In doubt, please contact the *Local Organizing Committee* (LOC) or the *Technical Committee* (TC).

 1. **Weight**: There are no specific weight restrictions;
-however, the weight of the robot and the pressure it exerts on the floor should not exceed local regulations for the construction of offices and/or buildings which are used for living in the country where the competitions is being held.
+however, the weight of the robot and the pressure it exerts on the floor should not exceed local regulations where the competitions is being held.

 1. **Transportation**: Team members are responsible for quickly moving the robot out of the *Arena*.
 If the robot cannot move by itself (for any reason), the team members must be able to transport the robot away quickly and easily.